asyncapi/website/markdown/blog/asyncapi-website-migration.md

 - **Setup Context:** The second phase involved establishing contexts for elements like blogs, docs, and the tool filter system.

-- **Migrating Components:** This was the longest phase of the migration in which we migrated over 250 components compromising icons, navigation, layout, buttons, dashboard, typography, tools, etc. Additionally, this phase involved the strategic elimination of any redundant components, and optimizing the website's overall structure.
+- **Migrating Components:** This was the longest migration phase in which we migrated over 250 components compromising icons, navigation, layout, buttons, dashboard, typography, tools, etc. Additionally, this phase involved the strategic elimination of any redundant components and optimizing the website's overall structure.
 It took us around the whole of March and April to complete this phase.

 - **Migrating Pages:** In this phase, we migrated the pages of our website.
-Since all the components were already migrated this step was easy and quick for us.
+Since all the components were migrated, this step was easy and quick for us.

-- **Final Touches and Launch:** In the final step we migrated Netlify functions, updated the readme, conducted a manual comparison between the old and new websites to address any UI discrepancies, resolved bugs, and took feedback from the community.
+- **Final Touches and Launch:** In the final step, we migrated Netlify functions, updated the readme, conducted a manual comparison between the old and new websites to address any UI discrepancies, resolved bugs, and took feedback from the community.
 Finally, we integrated the migrated website onto the main branch and deployed it to production.

 ## Challenges we faced
 No significant project is without its hurdles, and our migration journey was no exception.
 Here are some of the challenges that we faced:

-**Challenge:** How to manage PRs that will be opened during the migration? <br></br>
+**Challenge:** How do you manage PRs that will be opened during the migration? <br></br>
 **Solution:** We tried to merge all PRs to the migrated website instead of the production website.
 However, the urgent changes were merged into the master branch and then pulled into the migrate-ts branch.